hgcl/gatsby-garden/§the-nuclear-family-was-a-mistake-2020.md

 	- Results: life is better for individuals, but more unstable for families.
 Life is better for adults but worse for kids.
 - Extended vs Nuclear family
 	- Extended family was built to be resilient.
 If a link breaks, there is someone else to catch you.
 In the nuclear family model, if one relationship breaks, everything breaks, there is no shock absorber.
 Extended families also offer more role models for the kids.
 	- On the other hand, extended families can be tiring.
-Less privacy, intimate contact with people you didn't choose.
+Less privacy, intimate contact with people you didn’t choose.
 The relationships are demanding.
 - [[the-nuclear-family-as-an-ideal-is-a-myth]]
 	- The nuclear family could only exist with a set of ideal parameters from 1950–1965:
 		- Economical boom, easy for one man to have income for his entire family